-St Therese's is committed to creating quality learning opportunities for children and young people.
+St Therese's uses the Positive Behaviours 4 Learning (PB4L) as our welling framework.
+This creates quality learning opportunities for children and young people to promote wellbeing.
 This includes strengthening their physical, social, emotional and spiritual development.
 We operate under the Kids Matter framework.
-Kids Matter is an Australian mental health and well-being initiative that assists schools to:
+Kids Matter is an Australian mental health and well- being initiative that assists schools to: